yashpancholi04/code-demo/README.md

 # code-demo
-it is just a demo  for git and github class
+it is just a demo  for git and github class.